 Stem borers attack maize, sorghum, rice and millets in Africa and Asia.
-The larvae lay their eggs on the leaves of the crop.
-Professor Johnnie van den Berg, entomologist, (School of Environmental Sciences and

-Development, Potchefstroom University, South Africa.) found that the larvae prefer to lay eggs on the leaves of Vetiver planted around the crop instead of on the maize or rice crop itself.
-Given the option, about 90% of the eggs are deposited on Vetiver instead of on the crop.
+The moths lay their eggs on the leaves of the crop.
+Professor Johnnie van den Berg, entomologist, (School of Environmental Sciences and Development, Potchefstroom University, South Africa.) found that the moths prefer to lay eggs on the leaves of vetiver planted around the crop instead of on the maize or rice crop itself.
+Given the option, about 90% of the eggs are deposited on vetiver instead of on the crop.
+This is known as the "push pull" system - figure 2.